cescgie/Image_process/README.md

 # image_process

-An php-application to combine 2 or more images
+An php-application for testing combine 2 or more images

 How to install
 --------------